:::

 Photographer: Lu Sheng-Yu

-Formosan Amentotaxus is a kind of small evergreen tree of the Amentotaxus formosana family.
+Amentotaxus formosana is a kind of small evergreen tree of the Taxaceae family.
 It can grow up to 10 meters tall, with a diameter of 30 centimeters.
 The leaves, shaped like sickles, are 5 to 8.5 centimeters long.
 The leaves are dark green with luster.
 On the inside, there are two white blowholes.
 The leaf margins are curled up.
 The plant is dioecious.
 Male inflorescences are spike shaped.
 Three to five spikes grow on the top of the twigs.
 Female inflorescences grow from leaf axils.
 One bud creates four to six flowers.
 The seed is of drupe shape, axillary, skillet-like, oval-shaped, and dark purple.

 Epilobium nankotaizanense

-Epilobium nankotaizanense is a perennial herbal plant in the endemic onagraceae family.
+Epilobium nankotaizanense is a perennial herbal plant in the endemic Onagraceae family.
 Its leaves are either opposite or alternate.
 The plant grows densely and is oval or round shaped.
 The petioles are clear.
 It grows acrogens purple red flowers, and the calyx is deep and four-split.
 The pattern is also four-split.
 Each flower has four petals.
 The flowers are slim with an inferior ovary.
 On top of the seed there is pubescence.

-Fagus hayatae Palib ex Hayata
+Fagus hayatae

 台灣水青岡